 Facet joint osteoarthritis is a degenerative condition of the spine that most often occurs in the elderly.
 It involves a breakdown of cartilage that lubricates the area between joints in the spine, causing spinal bones to rub against one another when moving.
 This condition can make day-to-day life nearly impossible because it can be tough to predict how severe pain will be on any given day.
 Many patients report feeling fine one day, and then not being able to bend at the waist the next day thanks to the pain.

 Fortunately, a chiropractor can treat all of these ailments.
 If you suffer from one of these common types of lower back pain, don’t despair!
 Lifestyle changes and effective chiropractic care can alleviate these problems.
-Anyone who wants to learn more about how chiropractic treatment can help ease the many symptoms of lower back pain should CONTACT UTAH ACCIDENT CLINIC today, and get started on the road to relief!
+Anyone who wants to learn more about how spinal manipulation treatments can help ease the many symptoms of lower back pain should CONTACT UTAH ACCIDENT CLINIC today, and get started on the road to relief!
 Book your nest back adjustment with Pain & Injury’s Chiropractic Clinic in Ogden, Utah.

 Pain & Injury Clinic: